Read the latest US beef market report - 19 November 2014

 US cattle inventory

-The US cattle herd continues to contract, with numbers as at 1 January 2013 falling 2% below year ago levels, to 89.3 million head - the smallest cattle inventory since 1952.
-The US cattle herd though remains the world's fourth largest cattle herd (following India, Brazil and China).
+The US cattle herd continues to contract, with numbers as at 1 January 2014 falling to 87.7 million head - the smallest cattle inventory since 1952.
+The US cattle herd though remains the fourth largest in the world (following India, Brazil and China).

 US beef production

 The US is the world's largest beef producer, producing 11.7 million tonnes cwt of beef in 2013.

 US per capita beef consumption fell to the fourth highest position in the world in 2012 (following Argentina, Uruguay and Brazil).
 Given the forecast 4% decline for US beef production in 2013, steady beef exports and increase in imports will do little to offset this substantial fall in US beef production, with the import growth equivalent to only 1.3% of US consumption.
 Total US beef consumption is forecast to fall in 2013, with per capita consumption fall to the equivalent of 25.4kg (retail weight).

 Prior to the discovery of the first case of BSE in the US in December 2003, the US was one of the world's largest beef exporters.
 For years following this time, US exports have remained at relatively low levels until 2011, when US beef exports reached a record high.
 US beef exports in 2013 reached 813,700 tonnes swt - one of the largest annual totals on record, but well below the 2011 high of 881,300 tonnes swt. .

 US beef imports

 The US remains one of the world's largest beef importers.In 2013, US beef imports reached 1.021 million tonnes cwt (717,250 tonnes swt) – the largest volume since 2010.

 Find out more about the North American beef market in the North America Beef Red Meat Market Report